-Research is emerging on the potential health benefits of multiple probiotic strains as a health supplement as opposed to a single strain.
+Research is emerging on the potential health benefits of multiple probiotic strains as a health supplement rather than a single strain.
 The human gut is home to some 400-500 types of microbes.
 It is thought that this diverse environment may benefit from multiple probiotic strains; different strains populate different areas of the digestive tract, and studies are beginning to link different probiotic strains to specific health benefits.

-Currently most probiotic foods are dairy-based, but there is a growing interest toward nondairy probiotic products because of lactose intolerance and cholesterol content.
-Fruit juices are appealing due to their high content in beneficial nutrients like minerals, vitamins, dietary fibers, and antioxidants, and with additional research could become a good source of probiotics as well.
+Currently, most probiotic foods are dairy-based, but there is a growing interest toward nondairy probiotic products because of lactose intolerance and cholesterol content.
+Fruit juices are appealing due to their high content of beneficial nutrients like minerals, vitamins, dietary fibers, and antioxidants, and with additional research, could become a good source of probiotics as well.

 - There is no good evidence taking probiotics helps maintain remission from ulcerative colitis.